 Step 1: Set up the Special URL table

-To create a Special URL table click on “New table” in the “Campaign Management” tab and select “SpecialURL” from the drop down.
-This is required to assign the table accordingly in a template.
+To create a Special URL table, click “New table” in the “Campaign Management” tab and select “SpecialURL” from the dropdown menu.
+This is required to assign the table to a template.

 A Special URL table must contain one column for the URL.
-Additionally, more columns need to be added in order to tell the Campaign Suite for which table combination to use the special URL.
+Additionally, more columns must be added to tell Crealytics’ Search Platform which table combination to use for the special URL.

-Attention: The columns “brand” and “category” must be of type “list”, and they are only allowed to contain one single list entry.
+Please note: The column type for “brand” and “category” must be “list”, and they are only allowed to contain one single list entry.
 Alternatively, proceed with step 2 before creating and filling the columns.

 Step 2: Relate the columns

 The next step is to set up relations between the column “brand” in the URL table and the column “name” (or similar) in the “Brand” table.
-The same applies to the category.
+The same applies to the “Category” table.

 Make sure to use “include” as the default relation type.

-Note: Please note that it is not necessary to activate these relations in the template.
-They will not appear under “Apply Relations” but they will be active nevertheless.
+Please note: It is not necessary to activate these relations in the template.
+They will not appear under “Apply Relations”, but they will be active nevertheless.
 Please never select a Special URL table in that same “Relations” dialogue under “Create items only if referenced in: “.